uclaconditional/warm-up/README.md

-# soaa-the-opening-2017
-UCLA Arts Conditional Studio installation at The School of Arts and Architecture "The Opening" event 2017
+"Warn Up" was made for the 2017 UCLA School of Arts and Architecture Opening Event